mobicus/PySide6_OpenGL/07_Uniforms/README.md

 [QObjects](https://doc.qt.io/qtforpython-6/PySide6/QtCore/QObject.html) have two special method constructs - [Signals and Slots](https://doc.qt.io/qtforpython-6/overviews/signalsandslots.html#signals-slots).
 A signal is a notification from a widget to other widgets.
 A Slot is a method to receive and act on a signal.
 We should register signals and slots of interest to us.
 Our current use case is:

      1. Create a QTimer to emit a "timeout" signal at regular intervals, say 10 milliseconds.
-     2. Create a Slot method "updateColor()" within QOpenGLWidget subclass to receive the "timeout" signal
+     2. Create a Slot method "updateColor()" within QOpenGLWidget subclass to receive the "timeout" signal and update the color.
+     3. Call QOpenGLWidget.update() from "updateColor()" to re-render.
-     3. Register or "connect" the "timeout" signal to the "updateColor()" slot.
+     4. Register or "connect" the "timeout" signal to the "updateColor()" slot.